kbooten/nightingale/readme.md

 The mobile version does keep track of recently-seen quotes with `localstorage`.
 However, it does contain a mobile-specific feature: scrolling a Twitter feed will prompt the program to continuously check newly-revealed (dynamically-loaded) tweets for possible matches.

+Another currently mobile-only feature: clicking on the Keatsian pop-up will open a window with the corresponding poem.